1712n/dn-institute/content/attacks/posts/2023-11-23-HecoBridge.md

 ## Security Failure Causes

-   - **Compromised Private Keys:** The compromised private keys allowed attackers to illicitly transfer funds from Heco Bridge.
+   - **Compromised Private Keys:** The compromised private keys allowed attackers to illicitly transfer funds from Heco Bridge and HTX.
    - **Lack of Real-time Monitoring and Alerts:** The absence of an effective real-time monitoring system and alert mechanism would have assisted with detecting the ongoing exploit.